How do I apply?

 It is not recommended for students to graduate in fewer than four semesters.
 It is possible to do so, but it requires an enormous commitment of time that many students find intimidating.

-You must take an elective class in three of the four areas of concentration: Media, Rhetoric, Communication Theory, and Journalism.
+You must take one 600 or 700 level course from each of the four areas of concentration: Interpersonal, Organizational, and Persuasive Communication, Media, Rhetoric, and Journalism.

-If you’re a TA, you have to take COMS 630 your first semester.
+If you are a TA, you have to take COMS 630 your first semester.